moorara/interview/cheatsheets/3-data_structures.md

   - A **directed** graph has a topological order if and only if no directed cycle exists (**DAG**).
   - The _reverse DFS post-order_ of a DAG is a topological order.
   - DFS can topologically sort a DAG in time proportional to `V+E`.
-  - Topological sort gives an order to redraw DAG so all edges point upwards/outwards.
+  - Topological sort gives an order to redraw DAG so all edges point in one direction (upwards, downwards, or outwards).

 ```java
 public class DepthFirstOrder {